 The art center is one of the most popular learning centers in the early childhood classroom.
 Young children love using art supplies to create masterpieces for mom and dad.

 But it can be difficult to keep your preschool art center fully stocked with fun supplies for your little learners.
-I created these printable alphabet squares your kids will love using to make collages – keep reading to grab your copy!
+I created these alphabet printables your kids will love using to make collages – keep reading to grab your copy!

-These alphabet squares are a great way to spice up your art center and get a little bit of literacy learning in there too!
+These alphabet printables are a great way to spice up your art center and get a little bit of literacy learning in there too!

 You can rotate out the more unique supplies in your art center such as watercolor, finger paint, paint sticks, stamps, yarn, and ribbon for art collages.